Moenupa/Monopoly/README.md

 ### Used to choose load privious game or create new one

 - Menu
   - New game
   - Load game
   - Quit

 ## Game

 ### Main part of the game

 - Board
+  - Attributes
+    - Squire
-    - Contain Squire, player information
+    - player
-    - Round (salary)
+    - Round
+  - Methods
     - Save and Load
 - Player
+  - Attributes
     - name
     - money
     - position
     - properties
     - in jail
     - row dice
+  - Methods
+    - move (salary)
 - Square
+  - Attributes
     - Effect function
     - only change attributes in Board and player
+  - Methods

 ## End Game